Florida smashes state record for deaths with 132 more; cases up 9,194

 Deaths

-Palm Beach County's death count is higher than 20 states, including Nevada at 593, which reported no new deaths Monday.
+Palm Beach County's death count is higher than 21 states, including Kentucky at 635, adding 6, and Nevada at 612, which reported 19 new deaths.

 The state on Tuesday identified 13 deaths in Palm Beach County: two women 72 and 81 and 11 men from 24 to 85, including one 36.